annaesvensson/yellow-help/style-guide.md

 * File names should use kebab-case, the extension name is used as prefix,
   e.g. `fika.php`, `fika.css`, `fika.js`, `fika-library.min.js`, `fika-stack.svg`.
 * Repository names should use kebap-case, e.g. `yellow-core`, `yellow-edit`, `yellow-fika`.
-* Repository documentation files should be in Markdown format, e.g. `README.md`.
+* Repository documentation files should be in Markdown format, e.g. `readme.md`.
-* Repository screenshots/previews should be in PNG image format, e.g. `SCREENSHOT.png`.
+* Repository screenshots/previews should be in PNG image format, e.g. `screenshot.png`.
 * Repositories should have a flat folder structure, file actions are stored in file `extension.ini`.
-* Check spelling, British English is the reference language, other languages are optional.
+* Repositories should have a `.gitattributes` file to remove unnecesarry files from the ZIP file.
 * Keep extensions relatively small, sweet and focused on one thing, if unsure do less.
 * Don't have more than one extension per repository.